gabrielblain/PowerSDI/README.md

 ## Value

+Scatter plots of:
+* Rainfall and
-Scatter plots of Rainfall and potential evapotranspiration accumulated at the 1-quart.month time scale.
+* potential evapotranspiration accumulated at the 1-quart.month time scale.

 ## Examples